 Grace is a word conspicuously absent from my books.
 I use “dignity”, “loving kindness”, “favor” or “good will”.
 Grace is a pagan goddess, (naturally).
 There are actually three Graces.
 They are usually viewed dancing naked as seen here: It’s a word that is usually assigned to the religious realm, but is little understood.
 It’s about Aloha [God] doing good for us—being kind in ways we don’t deserve.
 We are dignified by Aloha’s “dignity” when He pardons us from the death sentence that we deserve for sinning against Him.
 It alludes to our inheritance of eternal life!
 But there are conditions to be met to obtain an inheritance.
 It’s like a child who has a vast fortune as an inheritance, but is not given full access to it until reaching maturity.
 Other conditions stipulated in the will could be that the child must not be considered a troublemaker by the court.
 While a few “strings” are attached to the inheritance, the fortune (in our case eternal Life) is still not in any way earned.
 This “dignity” is afforded to us by the death of Yeshua (Jesus) the Messiah.

+Special!
 Holy, Holiness and Hallowed: “In G. Jobes, Dictionary of Mythology Folklore and Symbols, p.
-781, we read, "HOLY: In practically all languages, the word for holy has been derived from the divinely honored sun."
-We found confirmation in Forlong's Encyclopedia of Religions, as follows, "HOLI: The Great Hindu spring festival...held in honour of Krishna, as the spring sun-god...a personified woman called Holi...Holi had tried to poison the babe Krishna..."
+781, we read, “HOLY: In practically all languages, the word for holy has been derived from the divinely honored sun.”
+We found confirmation in Forlong’s Encyclopedia of Religions, as follows, “HOLI: The Great Hindu spring festival...held in honour of Krishna, as the spring sun-god...a personified woman called Holi...Holi had tried to poison the babe Krishna...”
 Further revealing evidence was yet to come.
-In Strong's Concordance, in the Greek Lexicon No. 1506, we found the following: "heile (the sun's ray)"—this is pronounced: heilei.
-This form is almost identical to the German and Dutch equivalent of the English "holy".”
+In Strong's Concordance, in the Greek Lexicon No. 1506, we found the following: “heile (the sun's ray)”—this is pronounced: heilei.
+This form is almost identical to the German and Dutch equivalent of the English “holy”.
 The Hebrew word “kadesh” is translated as “holy” in virtually every English Bible.
 (There is at least one exception.)
 It means set apart for a special purpose, but it is not necessarily a good purpose.
 It can also be set apart for prostitution!
-The Gabriel Bible uses “special” instead of “holy”.
-And just as in Hebrew, the context determines the “special” purpose.
+The Gabriel Bible uses “special” (and “cherished”, etc {see above} depending on the context) instead of “holy”.
+And just as in Hebrew, while the context is usually “special” in a good way, it aint necessarily so!

 “Human Son” or Son of Man: How is it best to translate the meaning of this somewhat enigmatic phrase?
 Was Yeshua (Jesus) the Son of a man?
 No. Was He the Son of Humanity?
 Yes, but not as much so as any of us, since He only had one human parent.
 It would appear that His humanity here is the bottom line.
 “Son of man” (or “Human Son”) occurs 93 times in reference to Ezekiel of the 106 times it’s used in the entire Tanak.
 Human Son is seemingly a term of endearment, but Yeshua used it as a means of “cloaking His identity” from skeptics.